 Out of the blue, Ellie declares that the decryption algorithm of the Contact code is the product of three prime numbers, creating a dimensional construct.
 This matches the three dimensional nature of the Last Supper.

 3. Polarization Modulation

-The next metric of the Newton Bible Code that Sagan reveals is the modulation of the sequences.
+The next metric of the Sagan Signal that Sagan reveals is the modulation of the sequences.
 A modulated signal is a highly technical feature.
-Finding it in Contact almost guarantees that the alien code Ellie and her team find is a muted reference to the modulated sequences in the Newton Bible Code.
+Finding it in Contact almost guarantees that the alien code Ellie and her team find is a muted reference to the modulated sequences in the Sagan Signal.

 A. "Do you know that Drumlin thinks there’s another message in the polarization?” – Ch.
 5

 B. “When a wave of light comes at you – visible light, radio light, any kind of light – it’s vibrating at right angles to your line of sight.
 If that vibration rotates, the wave is said to be elliptically polarized.
 If it rotates clockwise, the polarization is said to be right-handed; counterclockwise, it’s left-handed.” – Ch.
 5

 C. “Anyway, by varying between the two kinds of polarization, you could transmit information.” – Ch.
 5